-- 17. If endorsed by Council at its 10 August 2023 meeting, the draft bylaw and statement of proposal will go out for public consultation mid-August 2023. - 18.
-It is intended that the written submissions received will be presented and a hearing on this matter for those that would like to present their submission orally will take place in October 2023. - 19.
-Staff would then present the draft bylaw to Council for deliberation and adoption in November or December 2023, to come into effect from January 2024.
+- 17. If Council endorses the recommendations at its meeting on 10 August 2023, the draft bylaw and statement of proposal will be notified in accordance with a public consultation process on 11 August 2023. - 18.
+It is intended that the written submissions received will be presented and a hearing on this matter for those members of the public who would like to present their submissions orally will be able to do so on 10 October 2023. - 19.
+Officers will then present the draft bylaw to Council for deliberation and adoption on 16 November 2023 at its Council meeting, and if adopted, the bylaw will come into effect from December 2023 or January 2024.